dybky/react-native-wifi-app/README.md

 # react-native-wifi-app

-#V0.1
+V 0.1<br />
-#1.
-The app can detect the strength of wifi by android device.
+1. The app can detect the strength of wifi by android device.<br />
-#2.
-Refresh the data by pressing the button.
+2. Refresh the data by pressing the button.